diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 To run Jekyll on Mac OS X we need to install the [Xcode](https://developer.apple.com/support/xcode/).
 The xcode has 4GB to download but we don't need the entirely Xcode unless you need it to programming in object-c or swift.

-All we need it's just xcode command line tools.
+All we need it's just Xcode command line tools.
 To install it open your terminal and type:
 ```bash
 # Copy and paste or type the code below on your terminal
 xcode-select --install